-In addition, Kentucky collects a license tax on race operators based on the average daily mutuel handle-up to \$2,500 for a daily average of over \$900,000.
+In addition, Kentucky collects a license tax on race operators based on the average daily live mutuel handle-1.5% of all wagers on live races during the year at tracks with a daily average under \$1.2 million, and 3.5% at tracks with daily averages higher than that.
 Ohio imposes a racing permit tax of 3%, plus 0.5% of total daily wagers on wagering pools other than win, place, or show, plus 0.1% if total wagers are below \$5 million and 0.15% if they are at least \$5 million.
 Nebraska imposes a tax of 0.64% of gross wagers in the preceding year.
 At least 13 states tax admissions to racetracks, in amounts ranging from 5¢ in New Jersey to 50¢ in Wisconsin.
 States that levy admissions taxes as percentages of admission charges include New York (4%); Kansas, Missouri, and Oklahoma (10% each); and Rhode Island (20%).
 Kansas also charges 20¢ per admission at facilities that are exempt from local property taxes.
 Florida's rate is the greater of 10¢ or 15% of the admissions charge; Arkansas' is the greater of 10¢ or 10% of the admissions charge.

 Several states also collect similar taxes on dog racing and jai alai games.
 Connecticut, Florida, and Rhode Island each impose a tax on the handle for jai alai.
-Five states tax live dog racing: Alabama, Arkansas, Florida, Iowa, and West Virginia.
-Seven other states have dog racing taxes on the books but have no in-state dog racing: Connecticut, Kansas, Oregon, Rhode Island, South Dakota, Texas, and Wisconsin.
+Six states tax live dog racing and have at least one active track: Alabama, Arkansas, Florida, Iowa, Texas, and West Virginia.
 A number of states without live dog racing allow betting on simulcast dog racing.

-The American Gaming Association reports that 14 other states have casinos at racetracks: Delaware, Florida, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, and West Virginia.
+The American Gaming Association reports that 15 other states have casinos at racetracks: Arkansas, Delaware, Florida, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, and West Virginia.